-- 1. Develop mathematical thinking and communication skills: progress from a procedural/computational understanding of mathematics to a broad understanding encompassing logical reasoning, generalization, abstraction and formal proof; gain experience in careful analysis of data; become skilled at conveying their mathematical knowledge in a variety of settings, both orally and in writing. - 2.
-Develop skill with a variety of technological tools: gain experiences with tools such as computer algebra systems, visualization software, statistical packages, and computer programming languages. - 3.
-Acquire a broad view of mathematical sciences: gain significant experience working with ideas representing the breadth of the mathematical sciences.
-In particular, students will be exposed to a number of contrasting but complementary points of view: continuous and discrete, algebraic and geometric, deterministic and stochastic, theoretical and applied.
+- Demonstrate mathematical thinking and communication.
+They will progress from a procedural/computational understanding of mathematics to a broad understanding encompassing logical reasoning, generalization, abstraction and proof.
+They will analyze data carefully and communicate results and conclusions effectively. - 2) Demonstrate competency with a variety of technological tools: math software, including computer algebra systems, visualization software, statistical packages, and computer programming languages. - 3) Demonstrate mastery of concepts and the ability to apply techniques from a broad range of mathematical disciplines: continuous and discrete, algebraic and geometric, deterministic and stochastic, theoretical and applied. - 4) Study one field in depth and demonstrate the ability to analyze and create mathematical arguments and present them in an oral and a written report.